JohnSerences/NEUG-PSYC-231-Fall2022/README.md

 Each week class time will be divided into an interactive lecture where we go over a topic and write some code together to demonstrate the functionality of a package (e.g. NumPy) or to learn an analysis technique (e.g. FFT).
 Then you will work in groups on a problem set related to the topics covered in the course.

 ## Grading
 This class is designed to provide a low-barrier, low-stress introduction to programming.
 You will get out of it what you put into it.
-My only requirement is that you show up each week, participate in class and during group work, and turn in a zip file with your problem-set notebooks at the end of the quarter.
+My only requirement is that you show up each week, participate in class and during group work, and turn in a zip file with your problem-set notebooks at the end of the quarter (due at the end of our 'final' time slot: Monday 12/05/2022 by 2:30PM).
 And you are always free to work on the problem sets in groups in and outside of class.
 Last: don't worry about making mistakes!
 There will be lots of those this quarter - many made by me - and that is normal and to be embraced as learning opportunities.

 ## Topics (Approximate)
 * 09.26.2022 Intro to Python (iPython), Jupyter Notebooks (environment, magics, markdown), intro to basics of the language